 Buyer fraud can take a few different forms depending on how the fraud is carried out.

-Fraudsters usually request that a legitimate business forward payment onto another, illegitimate, one.
+Fraudsters have also been known to request that a legit business forward payment onto another, illegitimate, one.
 For example, a fraudulent customer may pay a florist for wedding flowers and ask that they forward a payment to the wedding planner, who is in on the scam, on their behalf.
-This places your business between two fraudulent parties, and in accepting more of the fraudster’s money, the genuine cardholder is set-up to demand more back during the chargeback process.
+This places your business between two fraudulent parties, and in accepting more of the fraudster’s money, they are set-up to demand more back during the chargeback process.

 How to avoid true fraud

 1. Know your customer

 If something seems off, try getting in touch with the buyer.
 Do a quick Google search of their information or ask for a government issued ID or proof of billing.

 2. Monitor declined cards

 Declined cards can be a sign that someone is trying to pay using stolen payment card information.
 If you notice an order with mismatched billing and shipping information, review possible attempts to use multiple cards by logging into your Dashboard, selecting Sales > Transaction Status.
 If a customer attempted to pay with multiple cards within a short time frame, refund the successful payment.